Your preschool homeschool schedule should be fun and easy for you and your preschooler.

 Using this homeschool style of a structure consisting of reading with follow-up activities is pretty relaxed and still leaves plenty of time for preschool play.

-HOW MANY HOURS SHOULD YOUR PRESCHOOL HOMESCHOOL SCHEDULE BE?
+HOW MANY HOURS SHOULD YOUR PRESCHOOL HOMESCHOOLING DAY BE?

 Although most traditional preschools are 2-4 hours each day, Your preschool homeschool schedule can focus more on skills learned instead of hours to fill.

-If you goal is to read 2 books and work on cutting and pasting for the day then feel free to end the “homeschool day” once those goals are met.
+If your goal is to read 2 books and work on cutting and pasting for the day then feel free to end the “homeschool day” once those goals are met.

 And allow your preschooler the freedom to learn through play throughout the rest of the day.